piersfinlayson/piersfinlayson.github.io/_posts/2023-08-26-raspberry-pi-bare-metal-no-unaligned-access.markdown

 -march=armv7-a -mtune=cortex-a7 -mfpu=neon-vfpv4 -mfloat-abi=hard -marm -mno-unaligned-access
 ```

+Edit 7 Oct 23: - the same ```-mno-unaligned-access``` must be added for all other boards, including the zero.

 ## Detail

 Specifically I was initially trying to build [Pi1541](https://github.com/pi1541/Pi1541), with the gcc-arm-none-eabi toolchain provided with Ubuntu 22.04, which is currently based on GCC version 10.3.
 This produced a Pi1541 image that failed to boot on a Raspberry Pi 3B+ (showing only the GPU's coloured splashed screen).